 Advancing Technologies for Producing, Delivering, and Storing Hydrogen

 Reduced the cost of dispensed hydrogen.
 Projected costs of hydrogen production, delivery, and dispensing for 700 bar fueling (assuming high volume production and widespread deployment) have been reduced to ~$5-$7/gge, making it nearly cost competitive with gasoline.4

 Reduced the cost of producing hydrogen from renewables.
-Early stage advancements have reduced the cost of electrolyzers by 80% since 2002.5
+R&D advancements have reduced the cost of electrolyzers by 80% since 2002.5